VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 ## Step 16: Add Output - Console or Screen! 📺

 In this part we will do just basic output to the console and the screen.
 We will add a simple text output to the screen to display the name of the entity that was hit by the mouse raycast.
 This will help us visualize the interactions and provide feedback to the player.

+We have a few options where the output can be displayed:

+- **Console Output:** We can print messages to the console window, which is useful for debugging and logging information.
+This option is great for developers to see real-time feedback and debug the game.
+  - We can use traditional `Console.WriteLine()`.
+  - We can use Stride's `GlobalLogger.GetLogger()` respectively `Log` property if used in from the script.
+- **Debug Text Output:** We can display text directly in the game window.
+- **UI Elements:** We can create UI elements like text labels, buttons, or images to display information to the player.

 ```csharp
 ```